rhagman/sustainable-green-plants/README.md

 	* LED system
   * production aeroponic system

+# Working with now
+Added information in the wiki about the list of materials you need for the developer system.
+Will add more information to this section next week.

 # Software instructions
 arduino - contains the arduino sketch file which you need to upload to your arduino uno. gnuplot - contains a gnuplot settings file which can be used to plot data reported by the arduino.